 Step 3.
 Decide how you’d like to trade

 The most common methods for trading with an online broker are spread betting and contracts for difference (CFDs).
-You can check out our free online courses to understand more about what each involves, and which one is best for you.
+You can check out our cryptocurrency courses to understand more about what each involves, and which one is best for you.

 Step 4.
 Start trading